IFA

 Julián Sánchez Gónzalez, a PhD candidate at Columbia University, will present "Readdressing the Spiritual: Insights from a Dissertation Project on Interspirituality."
 Over the past decade, scholars and art institutions across the Americas have observed a significant increase in the integration of spiritual beliefs into the practices of Latin American and Caribbean artists.
 Themes such as witchcraft, shamanism, paganism, Santería, Vodou, Obeah, Candomblé, and Divination have become central—albeit controversial themes in contemporary art discourse.
 These spiritually infused artistic practices resonate with current decolonial and racial justice concerns, yet their resurgence is far from coincidental.
 Drawing from ongoing doctoral research, this presentation examines two case studies from the 1970s and 1980s, focusing on artists who used spiritual intermixing to challenge and transcend the social and political constraints of their time through the otherworldly.
 Sánchez González explores two seemingly contradictory insights: one challenges the assumption that Latin American and Caribbean artists are inherently more spiritually inclined than those from other regions; the other advocates for greater recognition of spirituality as a legitimate scholarly concept in the region’s art historiography, opening new avenues for conceptual and methodological inquiry into this significant subject.

-The program will be presented onsite at the James B. Duke House and will also be livestreamed via Zoom.
-RSVP links will be available soon.
+The program will be presented onsite at the James B. Duke House and will also be live streamed via Zoom.

-The ISLAA Forum on Latin American Art is a platform sustained in partnership with the Institute of Studies for Latin American Art (ISLAA).
+The ISLAA Forum on Latin American Art is a platform sustained in partnership between The Institute of Fine Arts, NYU and ISLAA.
 This event series brings artists, scholars, and critics of the arts of the Americas to the Institute of Fine Arts, providing a platform for discussions and debates about diverse issues pertaining to contemporary arts and visual cultures throughout the hemisphere.
 This series of public programs and events is coordinated by Edward J. Sullivan, Helen Gould Shepard Professor in the History of Art, the Institute of Fine Arts, New York University (NYU), and organized by graduate students.
 Since partnering with ISLAA in 2011, the Institute of Fine Arts, NYU has hosted more than thirty events bringing artists, scholars, and critics of the arts of the Americas together to discuss and debate diverse issues pertaining to contemporary arts and visual cultures throughout the hemisphere.

 The Institute for Studies on Latin American Art (ISLAA) supports the study and visibility of Latin American art.